 The way women navigate through public spaces also translates to markets and vending – both on the selling and buying side.
 In fact, core tenets of the "Women's Right to the City" Manifesto include support for economic autonomy and "equitable and affordable access to goods, public services and opportunities."

-Here, the juxtaposition of an elderly woman selling bananas, which she has been doing for 50-plus years, and what is hanging directly over her on this intersection in Hong Kong shows an interesting contrast between two very different backgrounds, lifestyles and values.
+Above, the juxtaposition of an elderly woman selling bananas, which she has been doing for 50-plus years, and what is hanging directly over her on this intersection in Hong Kong shows an interesting contrast between two women in commerce with very different backgrounds, lifestyles and values.

 From caring for children to providing for the community, these strollers and the women who utilize them have skillfully adapted to life's various phases.